 Training and Resources

 To help teachers take maximum advantage of the outdoor classroom, myself and Ms. Whitehead, a Littlewood teacher, organized teacher trainings for them.
-Nancy Peterson and Annie Oxarart with Florida Project Learning Tree provided instruction in PLT’s PreK-8 Environmental Education Activity Guide and GreenSchools training.
+Nancy Peterson and Annie Oxarart with Florida Project Learning Tree provided instruction from PLT’s PreK-8 Environmental Education Activity Guide and GreenSchools Investigations Guide.
 Ms. Whitehead and I also held another workshop which included tips for success with outdoor learning, a teacher’s perspective, and an introduction to the outdoor exploration backpack program.
 These experiences really helped teachers take maximum advantage of not only creating, but also using, their school’s outdoor classroom.

 The backpacks include ready-made lessons that incorporate bird, tree, and other nature themes and they are available for teachers to check out.
 The backpack materials feature some of PLT’s most popular activities to do outdoors, along with student pages and other supporting resources.
 The highlighted activities include: